dmitribodiu/90-days-challenge/architecture.md

         6. Synchronization

 ## Typical layers
-You should considere these four main layers:
+You should consider these four main layers:
     1. Client
     2. Business logic
     3. Resource access